4.8 on

 • Layout planning guides: Blog posts and build threads that walk through how people prioritized storage, sleeping, cooking, and work space so you can map your own must-haves before buying parts.

 • Insurance resources: Articles that explain the difference between auto and RV policies, how to classify a camper van, and what coverage you need for a DIY or custom build.
+Organizations like AAA’s road trip and insurance tips can help you think through coverage, roadside assistance, and what happens if something goes wrong far from home.

 • Safety checklists: Van build resources that cover seatbelt mounting, propane and fuel safety, fire extinguishers, and how to secure heavy items to the van’s frame.
+The NHTSA’s seat belt safety guidance is a good baseline for understanding proper restraint use and anchor strength when you’re adding or moving seating.

 • Electrical and plumbing diagrams: Detailed schematics that show wire sizes, fuse ratings, battery bank layouts, water line routing, and venting so you’re not guessing on critical systems.